mvysny/vaadin-on-kotlin/vok-util-vaadin8/README.md

 Note that the filter components need an implementation of the `FilterFactory` to properly generate filter objects for a particular database backend.
-The [vok-framework-sql2o](../vok-framework-sql2o) module provides such implementation for filtering with the VoK-ORM framework (recommended);
+The [vok-framework-sql2o](../vok-framework-sql2o) module provides such implementation for filtering with the VoK-ORM framework (recommended) via the [vok-dataloader](https://gitlab.com/mvysny/vok-dataloader);
 The [vok-framework-jpa](../vok-framework-jpa) module
 provides such implementation for filtering with the JPA framework.

-### Wiring filters to custom database backend
+### Wiring Filters To Custom Database Backend

 In order for the Grid to offer filtering components to the user, the programmer needs to create the filter components first and attach them to the Grid.
 Typically a special header row is created, to accommodate